nix-community/composer-local-repo-plugin/README.md

 ## Usage

-Create a local composer repository, for an existing package:

 1. Navigate to the package directory, or use the `--working-dir` option.
 2. Make sure the `composer.json` and `composer.lock` files are present.
 3. Generate the local repository using the command: